-you have been living with fibromyalgia, you likely experience chronic muscle pain on a regular basis.
+you have been living with fibromyalgia, you may experience chronic muscle pain on a regular basis.

 issue with chronic muscle pain is the weakness that can and often does